shivamkumar4344/LPU-sem1-HTML/README.md

 # LPU-sem1-HTML
-This is about my Html and CSS 1st semester End term paper.
+This is answer my Html and CSS 1st semester End term paper.